kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 Once the inventories for primary and secondary are complete you can use Ansible to configure GitLab.
 Once complete you will have 2 independent instances of GitLab.
 The primary site should have a license installed and the secondary will not.
 As these environments are still separate from each other at this point, they can be built at the same time and are not reliant on each other.
 Once complete you should be able to log into each environment before continuing.

-The `all` inventory is very similar to the `primary` and `secondary`, it allows Ansible to see both sites instead of one for the tasks that require coordination across both environments.
-To create the `all` inventory files it is easiest to copy them from `primary` and modify some values as follows:
+The `all` inventory is very similar to the other sites, it allows Ansible to see all the sites instead of one for the tasks that require coordination across all environments.
+To create the `all` inventory files it is easiest to copy them from the site used as a primary and modify some values as follows:

 #### Dynamic Inventory - `all.*.yml`